opsimathically/garbage/README.md

 # garbage

 Generate garbage.
 What is garbage?
 Garbage is anything.
-Just objects, errors, proxies, typed arrays, symbols, anything really that you'd want to sanity-test with.
+Just objects, errors, proxies, promises, typed arrays, symbols, anything really that you'd want to sanity-test with.
 Feed garbage to something and see how that-something behaves to fuzz out potential problems.
 Garbage depth is random, content is random, it's all random garbage.